eteppo/eteppo/content/post/probabilistic-programming/index.md

 ## Clinical trials

 How about modelling clinical trials?
 Again, we could model arbitrarily complex trial designs.
-In the probabilistic programming world we are not restricted to simple canned statistical tools.
+In the probabilistic programming world we are not restricted to simple canned statistical tools, like a particular frequentist statistical test.
+Instead, we can give treatment effectiveness a plausible prior, model the two alternatives where the treatment is effective and ineffective, infer the model given some data, and query what the posterior distributions over some relevant parameters look like.

 Let's use C#, .NET, and Microsoft.ML.Probabilistic for a change.

 ```cs
 using Microsoft.ML;